exlskills/course-ASAP-learn-golang/00_A$AP Learn 🚀/01_Essentials of Go/01_Functions/index.md

 ### Define and Call Functions

-Functions transform input arguments and do things for us in Go -- same is just about any other programming language.
+Functions transform input arguments and do things for us in Go -- same as just about any other programming language.
 They are extremely flexible, as you'll soon find out!

 #### Functions in Go are Awesome...